Upgrade to Windows 11?

 • The upgrade takes place without needing to re-install your programs, settings, or data.
 However, I can not overstress that you should back up your data before embarking on the upgrade.

 • Support for Windows 10 will cease in October 2025.
-If you are planning to keep your computer after that date, this might be a strong incentive to upgrade.
+If you intend to keep your computer after that date, this might be a strong incentive to upgrade.

 • Microsoft have not said whether (and for how long) they will continue to offer the upgrade free of charge.

-Why wouldn’t you upgrade from Windows 10 to Windows 11?
+The CONS: Why might you not want to upgrade from Windows 10 to Windows 11?

 • You may be happy with Windows 10 and don’t think you would benefit from the new features or performance improvements.